pytorch/pytorch/docs/source/notes/rref.rst

 Protocol Scenarios
 ^^^^^^^^^^^^^^^^^^

-Let's now discuss how above designs translate to the protocol in four scenarios.
+Let's now discuss how the above designs translate to the protocol in four scenarios.

 User Share RRef with Owner as Return Value
 ------------------------------------------